Stock market today: Wall Street is mixed after jobs report comes in warm but hopefully not too hot

-NEW YORK (AP) — Wall Street is mixed Friday after data suggested the U.S. job market is still warm enough to keep the economy growing but maybe not so hot that it stokes inflation.
+NEW YORK (AP) — Wall Street is holding relatively steady Friday after data suggested the U.S. job market is still warm enough to keep the economy growing but maybe not so hot that it stokes inflation much higher.

 A lot is riding on whether the economy can navigate the narrow pathway to avoid a long-predicted recession.
 It needs to keep growing despite much higher interest rates instituted by the Federal Reserve to bring down inflation.
-But it can’t grow so quickly that the Fed feels pressure to tighten the screws much further on the economy to prevent inflation from spiraling again.
+But it can’t grow so quickly that the Fed feels pressure to brake much harder on the economy to prevent inflation from spiraling higher.

 Friday's report showed U.S. employers added 209,000 jobs last month, a slowdown from May's hiring of 306,000.
 Perhaps more importantly, it wasn't far off economists' expectations.
 That's unlike a report from Thursday, which sent stocks dropping after it suggested U.S. hiring could be much stronger than expected.